Modeling, Simulation and Visualization of

 - Generalized coordinates combined with modern contact dynamics

 Physics engines have traditionally separated in two categories.
 Robotics and biomechanics engines (MATLAB Robotics Toolbox, SD/FAST, OpenSim) use efficient and accurate recursive algorithms in generalized or joint coordinates.
 However they either leave out contact dynamics, or rely on the earlier spring-damper approach which has fallen out of favor for good reason.
 Gaming engines (ODE, Bullet, PhysX, Havoc) use the modern approach where contact forces are found by solving an optimization problem at each time step.
 But they resort to over-complete Cartesian representations where joint constraints are imposed numerically - causing inaccuracies and instabilities with elaborate kinematic structures.
-As far as we know MuJoCo was the first general-purpose engine to combine the best of both worlds: simulation in generalized coordinates and optimization-based contact dynamics.
+MuJoCo was the first general-purpose engine to combine the best of both worlds: simulation in generalized coordinates and optimization-based contact dynamics; Bullet and DART also have this functionality now.
 Users accustomed to gaming engines may find the robotics approach counterintuitive at first; see Clarifications section below.

 - Soft, convex and analytically-invertible contact dynamics